 There’s lots you can get involved in at KMC – from sport and social events to discovering more about the conservation of the local environment.

 We have a strong sense of student community at Kingston Maurward, with students playing an active role in campus decision making through our Student Council.

-For September 2015, the annual tuition fee for full time students enrolled on the first year of a foundation degree at Kingston Maurward College will be £6,000 per annum and full honour degree £9,000.
+For September 2018 entry, the annual tuition fee for full-time students enrolling on the first year of a Higher Education course at Kingston Maurward College is as follows: